 - Representing the college bookstore industry in litigation of price discrimination claims against major academic publishers

-- Representing trade association affected by government’s e-book investigation and enforcement action
+- Representing a trade association affected by government’s e-book investigation and enforcement action